Pubic bone pain, and in the groin, is a common complaint heard in the DC's clinic.

 Prevention is definitely better than a cure.
 If you have a sense that all is not well in your hip, then it's best to have an opinion from your chiropractor, and perhaps your medical doctor too.

 Kellgran Lawrence grading system will give you some ideas about hip arthritis, how to grade it, and how to avoid the disability, pain and expense associated with advanced hip arthritis.
 Kellgren Lawrence Hip Arthritis grading scale.

 BREAST BONE PAIN A kindred unfriendly spirit ...

-Another bone pain that we encounter frequently and, like pubic bone pain, is quite unresponsive to medication can be followed at this link: TIETZES SYNDROME CaseFile ...
+Another joint pain that we encounter frequently and, like pubic bone pain, is quite unresponsive to medication can be followed at this link: TIETZES SYNDROME CaseFile ...

 The upper lumbar area, via the superior cluneal nerves, may also cause groin area discomfort, easily confused with pubic bone pain.
 The cluneals also supply the skin overlying the buttocks.